 If you receive a glaucoma diagnosis, or if you begin to experience some problems with your vision, you should pay particular attention to what you can, and can’t, see while driving.
 If you are worried that you or someone close to you might be experiencing issues with driving as a result of their glaucoma, there are some signs you should watch out for.

 If you notice increased sensitivity to light, blurred vision whether or not you’re driving, or “near misses” or crashes behind the wheel, it’s time to take a break from driving and seek out an eye care professional.
 Given that glaucoma develops gradually, it can often be difficult to identify the point at which you have crossed over into the point of unsafe driving.
 Asking a friend or loved one to come with you and assess your driving can help you determine whether it is time to take a step back.

 Driving with Impaired Vision

 There are laws in place to help keep impaired drivers off the road, including people with visual impairments.
 If you take steps to correct your vision, either by wearing prescription lenses or by having surgery, then you might be able to continue driving.
 In order to find out whether you might still be able to drive even with glaucoma, you should consult a doctor as soon as you find yourself experiencing issues.
 They can conduct vision tests to determine the extent of your horizontal visual field and to see if you might benefit from surgery.

-If you are concerned about how your glaucoma might impact your ability to drive safely, come make an appointment at Swagel Wootton.
-Our eyecare specialists are here to help you navigate life with glaucoma and help you safely maintain your independence.
+If you are concerned about how your glaucoma might impact your ability to drive safely, come make an appointment at our Mesa and Chandler locations.
+Our eye care specialists are here to help you navigate life with glaucoma and help you safely maintain your independence.